|

 following roots and examples.

-- Hazarding a beginning definition and some general
+- A preliminary definition of philosophy and some general characteristics

 - Almost any area of interest has philosophical aspects.
 For

-example, name an area and place the phrase “philosophy
+example, if you name a subject of interest and place the phrase

-of” in front of it as in philosophy of science,
+“philosophy of” in front of it, as in philosophy of

-philosophy of art, and philosophy of science.
-Or name the
+science, philosophy of art, or philosophy of music, you would

 - Recently, philosophy of sport, medical ethics,